vadymmusiienko/escape-vimension/README.md

     - **Solution:** Pre-test assets in isolated Unity scenes and maintain a consistent naming and folder structure

 4. **Team Coordination**
-    - Potential misalignment between team members on development priorities.
+    - Potential misalignment between team members on development priorities
     - **Solution:** Weekly meetings, daily check-ins on Discord

 ## TODO

-This document will be updated and modified as the project progresses.
+This document will be updated and modified as the project progresses